 This ill-advised tactic can work at the start, but you will be discovered in the long run.
 This will do more damage to your credibility so you should not do this tactic.

 Negative reviews are always unsolicited and are almost always written by customers who want to vent out their frustrations.

 The opposite applies to people who write a positive review, they must be prompted to do so.

-Business owners must develop a way to ask customers for their comments.
+Business owners must develop a way safe cleaning products and ask customers for their comments.
 Here are some strategies to do this the right way:

 - Set up a computer or tablet at your business for people to post their comments.
 The longer it has been since their last visit, the less likely they are to leave a review, having a tablet ready can cause them to comment.

 - Collecting customer emails can be used to your advantage.
 You can send an email and ask politely for a review.

 - You can ask customers for a review at the point of sale.
 You could print a feedback card and ask them to fill it up.
 Many businesses offer a small token in exchange for a review.

 - You can ask for reviews from your social media followers.
 You can come up with a social media contest and give away freebies for the best review that they can come up with